iSaadiqbal/laughing-waddle/README.md

 # laughing-waddle

- #For email i used this code whoch i got from the Static Email workflow format in the Github
+##  For email i used this code whoch i got from the Static Email workflow format in the Github

-#   - name: Send Email
+   - name: Send Email
         uses: dawidd6/action-send-mail@v3
         with:
           server_address: smtp.gmail.com